 Storing reagents at a consistent temperature in the range of 36°–85°F (2°–29°C).
 Dramatic temperature fluctuations, such as being stored near a refrigerator or in the trunk of a hot car, causes reagents to rapidly deteriorate.

 Avoid exposing reagents to prolonged direct sunlight.
-Most manufacturers use brown plastic bottles to help protect light sensitive reagents for this very reason, but prolonged overexposure to direct sunlight will quickly deteriorate any reagents effectiveness.
+Most manufacturers use plastic bottles to help protect light sensitive reagents for this very reason, but prolonged overexposure to direct sunlight will quickly deteriorate any reagents effectiveness.

 Keep reagents separate from other non-reagent water treatment chemicals.